sanic-org/sanic/docs/sanic/exceptions.md

   usually occurs if there is an exception raised in user code.

 See the `sanic.exceptions` module for the full list of exceptions to throw.

+You can also use `exceptions_base`, it can catch the exception just like normal catching.
+It can be used for catching all unexpected error and eliminate the risk that server information being stolen by attackers/

+@app.exception_base(Exception)
+def catch_everything(request, exception):
+	return text( "Server Error!",500)